TaewookKwak/en-Front-end-Developer-Interview-Questions/src/questions/general-questions.md

 ---

 * What did you learn yesterday/this week?
+  I learned about the Rabin-Karp Algorithm.
+The Rabin-Karp Algorithm is a string matching algorithm used to find pattern within a large text. it is particulalry useful when searching multiple patterns simultaneously.
+The algorithm works by using a rolling hash function to efficiently compare the hash values of the pattern and substrings of the text.
+If the hash values match, it performs a full comparison of the pattern and substrings of the text.
+It has several advantages that make it a valuable tool in many practical applications such as text editors and search engines hightlight keywords and plagiarism detection.
+Its disadvantange is to able to have the worst time complexity when frequent hash collisions occur.
+The complexity can go to O(M*N).
+In general, the space complexity is O(1).
+In general, the time complexity is O(N+N).

 * What excites or interests you about coding?
 * What is a recent technical challenge you experienced and how did you solve it?
 * When building a new web site or maintaining one, can you explain some techniques you have used to increase performance?